Table of Contents

 Option 1

 The TV will turn on again when the scheduled “Turned Off” ends.
 You can create a schedule with the “Turned Off” option, for example, daily, from 9 p.m. to 9 a.m. the next day.
-You can assign it to your monitor and the default content you want to display from 9 a.m. to 9 p.m.
+You can assign it to your screen and the default content you want to display from 9 a.m. to 9 p.m.

 You can reverse the above example configuration with the same results.